 Under the Nile produces beautiful clothing, linens, and toys, all GOTS-certified.
-Made of and filled with organic Egyptian cotton, their ring teethers are dyed with vegetable or metal-free dyes.
+Made of and filled with organic Egyptian cotton, their teething carrot is dyed with vegetable or metal-free dyes.
 (Lots of dyes are loaded with heavy metals–like copper and chrome–which can cause various health problems when they accumulate, especially in tiny, developing bodies).
-Under the Nile is committed to fair trade, and their teether is reasonably priced.
+Under the Nile is committed to fair trade, and their teething carrot is reasonably priced.
 Chewing on cloth doesn’t seem all that appealing to me, but I have seen babies who love these.
-You can buy these teething rings from us and in baby boutiques around the country.
+You can buy this teething carrot in our store and in baby boutiques around the country.

-For now, you’ll need to buy the SweeTooth teether on the company’s website, where you’ll pay $12 for one.
+For now, you’ll need to buy the SweeTooth non-toxic teether on the company’s website, where you’ll pay $15 for one.

 Wolfie loved the Hevea panda teether that my mom got for him on his first Christmas.
 This 100% natural rubber teether was the only one of all of the above that got a lot of use in our house.
 Other companies make similar natural rubber teethers–including Calmies and CaaOcho.
 Natursutten also makes a safe